jackhump/WGS-QC-Pipeline/README.md

 So 300 samples at 30x coverage should have a median DP of around 9000.

+# Inputs

+A set of jointly called VCFs, split by chromosome.
+Each file must have "chr1","chr2", etc in the file name.

+vcfFileList should be a text file containing the full paths to each file.

+Variants must have been called using GATK.
+Check whether your data has VQSLOD, DP, MQ and InbreedingCoef fields!

+# Lifting over to hg19

+This requires the human genome fasta file hg38.fa to be present in `data/`.
+Symlink this from wherever you keep a copy.

+In the config, set liftOver to True - default is False.

 # Parallel execution on MSSM HPC